Cost of Living in Brussels

-Housing is the largest expense for expats in Brussels, though with the economy in crisis, landlords are becoming much more willing to negotiate lease prices these days, whether you are in an existing lease or just moving to the area.
-Make sure you ask how long a property has been vacant.
-You may have some leverage to reduce the rent if the figure is more than six months.
+Housing is usually the largest expense for expats in Brussels.
+With the economy only recently stabilising, some landlords are willing to negotiate lease prices, whether for new or existing leases.
+Prospective tenants should ask how long a property has been vacant, and may have some leverage if the figure is more than six months.

-The cost of apartments and houses varies dramatically and depends on the standard of living and space, and the proximity to the centre of Brussels and the European quarter.
+The cost of apartments and houses in Brussels vary dramatically and depends on size, quality, and the proximity to the city centre and the European quarter.

-Certain neighbourhoods are more expensive than others; Ixelles, Uccle and Woluwe St Pierre are among the higher cost quarters of the city.
-But the good news is that there is a large variety of choice when it comes to finding a place to live in Brussels, and there is truly something for every budget.
+Certain neighbourhoods are more expensive than others; Ixelles, Uccle and Woluwe St Pierre are among the highest.
+But the good news is that there is a large variety of choice when it comes to finding a place to live in Brussels, and there is something for every budget.

-Further out of the city, in Waterloo, Tervuren and Overijse, expats can expect to find more family friendly homes with large gardens, garages and sometimes pools for anywhere from 2,700 to 5,000 euros or more.
+Further out of the city, in Waterloo, Tervuren and Overijse, expats can expect to find more family-friendly homes with large gardens, garages and sometimes pools.
 Again, the cost of living ultimately depends on the size, location and style of the home.

 Cost of utilities in Brussels

 The monthly costs incurred for heating, electricity, gas and phone also swing wildly, depending on the system and usage.
-Electricity is expensive, and rates recently increased 20 percent.
-A large house (200m2) can be 300 euro a month or more for electricity usage, where a two-bedroom apartment might be 60-100 euro per month.
+Electricity is expensive – more expensive than in Germany – but gas prices in Belgium are among the cheapest in the EU.
+A large house can cost more than EUR 300 a month for electricity.

 Heating is necessary in the winter.
-Some older houses require you to fill tanks in the basement with a type of oil.
-There are services that come and do this, and your landlord will likely give you the name, but it’s up to the tenant to pay for it.
+Some older houses require tanks in the basement with oil.
+There are services that come and do this, and landlords will likely recommend one, but it’s up to the tenant to pay for it.

 Cost of communications in Brussels

-Some of the best bargains in Brussels are inspired by the edible, and good restaurants are too numerous to list.
-The snack stands around town sell the famous Frites (chips to the Brits, fries to Americans) in heaping quantities for roughly 3 euro, depending on the location.
-Sauce is a must, and of course is extra, about 0,50 euro.
-Waffles (gaufres) are best bought from the trucks set up in tourist locations and in the main squares, and sell for roughly 1 euro.
+Some of the best bargains in Brussels are inspired by food, and good restaurants are abundant.
+The snack-stands around town sell the famous Belgian frites (which many people call French fries) in heaped quantities for a few euros.
+Waffles (gaufres) are best bought from the trucks set up in tourist locations and in the main squares, and are also cheap.

-The ubiquitous “snack” shops found in every neighbourhood also give a whole lotta bang for a little buck.
-These family run places dish up falafels, gyros, frites and other specialties served in a pita or wrap with veggies and garlic sauce for about 3,50 euro.
+The snack shops found in almost every neighbourhood also give good deals.
+These family-run places dish up falafels, gyros, frites and other specialties served in a pita or wrap with veggies and garlic sauce for several euros.

-For high-end fare, many of the finer restaurants around the city offer a great chance to try the food at a fraction of the cost of the dinner menu if you go for the prix fixe lunch menu.
+For high-end fare, many of the finer restaurants around the city offer a great chance to try the food at a fraction of the cost of the dinner menu on the prix fixe lunch menu.

-Like housing, the cost of dining out depends on where you go and what you eat.
-One thing to note, food is top notch, and from the less expensive snack shops to the high-end Michelin star restaurants, dining in Brussels is a pleasure that will not disappoint any taste or budget.
+Like housing, the cost of dining out depends on where a person goes and what they eat.
+One thing to note is that the food in Belgium is top notch, and from the less expensive snack shops to the high-end Michelin star restaurants, dining in Brussels is a pleasure that will not disappoint any taste or budget.

 Cost of public transport in Brussels